Qualifying for Disability Benefits (SSDI) with Asthma in New Jersey

 The Social Security Administration frequently denies claims for SSDI benefits; in fact, about 70% of SSDI claims are denied.
 Most claims are denied because the applicant’s condition is not severe enough or does not meet the requirements (such as lasting 12 consecutive months or resulting in death).
 Some SSDI claims are denied because the applicant makes too much money or because their application has major technical faults.

 A lawyer who specializes in Social Security Disability Insurance will greatly increase your chances of filing an application for SSDI that gets accepted.
-Lawyers that specialize in SSDI know how to complete applications so that they include the information that administrators at the Social Security Administration are looking for.
+New Jersey social security disability attorneys that specialize in SSDI know how to complete applications so that they include the information that administrators at the Social Security Administration are looking for.
 Social Security disability lawyers are able to help applicants that are applying for their first time, as well as applicants appealing denied disability benefits.

-The expertise of the Social Security disability lawyers that work with Young Marr & Associates can help people with various types of ailments in the State of New Jersey to file applications for SSDI that have a high chance of being accepted.
-Applications for Social Security disability benefits that are filed with the help of a lawyer from Young Marr & Associates are accepted 80% of the time, which is substantial when compared to the industry average of 62%.
+The expertise of the New Jersey social security disability attorneys that work with Young Marr & Associates can help people with various types of ailments in the State of New Jersey to file applications for SSDI that have a high chance of being accepted.
+Applications for Social Security disability benefits that are filed with the help of a New Jersey social security disability attorneys from Young Marr & Associates are accepted 80% of the time, which is substantial when compared to the industry average of 62%.